Multi-Scale Fusion for Object Representation: Experiments

-As shown in Tab. \ref{tab:tfocl_img}, \ref{tab:tfocl_vid} and \ref{tab:diffuzocl_img}, MSF is beneficial to both transformer-based classics and diffusion-based state-of-the-arts.
+Our MSF is a general improver to both transformer-based classics and diffusion-based state-of-the-arts, as shown in Tab. \ref{tab:tfocl_img}, \ref{tab:tfocl_vid} and \ref{tab:diffuzocl_img}.
 On complex synthetic dataset ClevrTex, MSF improves SLATE significantly, up to 12\% in ARI\textsubscript{fg}.
 On challenging real-world dataset COCO, MSF still manages to improve SLATE by 6\% in ARI\textsubscript{fg}.
 MSF even boosts SlotDiffusion, which is state-of-the-art, by 3\% in ARI on VOC.
-Compared with other improvers, i.e., SysBinder@$g$2 and OGDR@$g$2, our MSF also beats or at least ties them on SLATE, while beats them consistently on STEVE.
-On SlotDiffusion, our MSF beats the strong competitor OGDR@$g$2, and defeats DINOSUAR.
+Compared with other improvers, i.e., SysBinder@$g$2 and GDR@$g$2, our MSF also beats or at least ties them on SLATE, while beats them consistently on STEVE.
+On SlotDiffusion, our MSF beats the strong competitor GDR@$g$2, and defeats DINOSUAR.

-Therefore, our MSF is a general and effective improver to both transformer-based and diffusion-based OCL methods.

 By the way, our MSF boosts OCL performance on COCO and VOC less than on other datasets.
 We attribute this to those object sizes are often out of the coverage of scales 1\textasciitilde 3.
 Namely, many humans, trees and grass lands in those real-world images take up the whole scene, and either down sampling 4$\times$ (scale 1) or 16$\times$ (scale 3) cannot produce scale-invariant patterns for inter-scale fusion.